Industrial Pendants Makes Cookie-Cutter Condo Unique

 In choosing the lighting for the living area, Stephanie wanted something special.

 “We were going for an industrial, eclectic look that reflects its inhabitants,” Stephanie says.
 “This is a corner unit with great views and I wanted something that was going to accentuate the Boston skyline at night.”
-Stephanie chose three American made Outback Pendants to highlight the space.
+Stephanie chose three American-made Sydney Pendant Lights to highlight the space.
 These cord hung pendants were customized with an 18″ shade in a Galvanized finish complemented by clear glass and a black cast guard.

 “The finish went with some of the existing finishes in the kitchen,” Stephanie explains, “and I love these fixtures because they cast almost star shapes on the ceiling.”
 The Outback has its roots in the design of RLM warehouse shades of the early 20th century.
 With its unique cast guard and glass design, this ceiling pendant provides both up and down lighting making it an interesting focal point for dining rooms, living areas, or over a kitchen island.